colbyn/colbyn/PERSONAL-BIO.md

             - In a way I paid a price for these things and who wants to just waste such an expenditure?
 - Mentally speaking:
     - At one point in my life I was certain that my brain was permanently fried.
 Akin to some homeless people I've met.
     - But at this time it was like some hitherto unknown brain fog was beginning to lift.
+(If so perhaps the brain's fault tolerance capacity took effect in my case.)
     - Loneliness was no longer something I wanted to cure.

 ### Sometime Afterwards